Our complaints policy

-If you do not want a meeting or it is not possible Michelle will send you a detailed reply to your complaint.
+If you do not want a meeting or it is not possible Andrew will send you a detailed reply to your complaint.
 This will include our suggestions for resolving the matter.
 This will happen within fifteen working days of sending you the acknowledgement letter.

 At this stage, if you are still not satisfied you can contact us again.
 We will then arrange for another Director to review the decision.

 We will write to you within 8 working days of receiving your request for a review confirming the final position on your complaint and explaining the reasons.